stephen-huan/dotfiles/README.md

 Minimize transitions by System Preferences -> Accessibility -> Display -> Reduce motion

-Recently, there are sometimes random transitions between desktops.
+I don't recommend this,
-Disable application focus switching with System Preferences -> Mission Control -> When switching to an application, switch to a Space with open windows for the application.
+but if there are sometimes random transitions between desktops, disable application focus switching with System Preferences -> Mission Control -> When switching to an application, switch to a Space with open windows for the application.
 Note that this prevents switching for something like Spotlight.